sopherapps/xml_stream/README.md

 A simple XML file and string reader that is able to read big XML files and strings by using streams (iterators), with an option to convert to dictionaries

+__This package is still under heavy development and is yet to be published__

 ## Description

 `xml_stream` comprises two helper functions: